martmichals/stout-case-study/results/CaseStudy1.md

 ![Training Loss Graph](./files/training_loss_oneone.png)

-As mentioned in the EDA, including `sub_grade` and `grade` greatly improved model RMSE, resulting in a validation RMSE of 0.407 percentage points.
+To show the near-direct relation between `sub_grade` and `grade` with interest rate, I ran the NN including these features.
+As expected,  including `sub_grade` and `grade` greatly improved model RMSE, resulting in a validation RMSE of 0.407 percentage points.
 The RMSE while training is shown above.

 ## Assumptions Made